tinykite/moonwatching/README.md

 ## Notes

-- The Netlify scheduled function is currently in-progress, while I figure out the best way to securely call a SvelteKit POST endpoint.
+- The Netlify scheduled function is currently in-progress.
 - Netlify offers an email integration that supports Postmark and MJML templates, which I initially considered might be a more lightweight solution than the moonwatching-emails service.
-However, there is a [known bug](https://github.com/sveltejs/kit/issues/8903) that prevents the integration from working with SvelteKit.
-Additionally, any templating would need to happen with a templating language like Handlebars.
+However, there was a [known bug](https://github.com/sveltejs/kit/issues/8903) that prevented the integration from working with SvelteKit.
+Additionally, templates couldn't be split into resharable, atomic components.
+For these reasons, a separate mailing service renders the emails.
-- The website currently accepts newsletter signups, but the submission of the signup form is rather slow at best.
-This is a high-priority issue that will also be fixed.

 ## Developing